bzuraik/Detecting-Phishing-URLs/README.md

 ## Correlation of Features and Feature Selection:

-### Next, we looked for any correlated features in the data and removed any features that were highly correlated.
+### Next, I looked for any correlated features in the data and removed any features that were highly correlated.

 ```python
 # threshold greater than 0.75